RiannReis/chess-system-java/README.md

 >Project- Game of Chess in Java

->JavaCompleto 2023 Course - Objective-Oriented Programming from Prof: Nelio Alves
+>JavaCompleto 2023 Course - Object-Oriented Programming from Prof: Nelio Alves
 ---
 ## Description
 A simple implementation of user interaction in the console mode of the Chess game, with game logic, exception handling and user interface.